carpentries-incubator/python-testing/_episodes/02-assertions.md

 ---
-layout: page
-title: Testing
-subtitle: Assertions
+title: Assertions
-minutes: 10
+teaching: 10
+exercises: 0
+questions:
+- "FIXME"
+objectives:
+- "Assertions are one line tests embedded in code."
+- "Assertions can halt execution if something unexpected happens."
+- "Assertions are the building blocks of tests."
+keypoints:
+- "FIXME"
 ---
-}
->
-> *   Assertions are one line tests embedded in code.
-> *   Assertions can halt execution if something unexpected happens.
-> *   Assertions are the building blocks of tests.

 Assertions are the simplest type of test.
 They are used as a tool for bounding acceptable behavior during runtime.
 The assert keyword in python has the